-Note - ***, ** and * refers to significance at 1 %, 5 % and 10 % levels respectively

 The table – 2 depicts the factors influencing the farmers’ adoption of drip irrigation in the study area.
 The results revealed that variables like education, farming experience, farm income, No. of wells per ha and distance from the surface water source were found to be positively influencing the adoption of drip irrigation.
 Variables like age, land holding and sources of irrigation were negatively influencing the farmers’ adoption of drip irrigation.
 However, age, education and farming experience were found to be non-significant.
 The variable land holding is negative and significant at 5 per cent level, indicating that 1 hectare increase in the holding decreases the odds of adopting drip irrigation by 2.56 times.
 Marginal and small farmers receive subsidies from government for adopting drip irrigation, whereas medium and large farmers receive less subsidy and also, they have less preference in selection and hence, they were not ready to adopt drip irrigation.

 Farm income is positive and significant at 10 per cent level.
 One rupee increase in farm income increases the odds of drip irrigation adoption by 1.60 times.
 Similarly increase in number of wells per hectare increases the odds of drip irrigation by 3.40 times.
 Whenever the well starts to dry up, farmers will start to dig new well in their land.
 Thus, increase in wells shows that decrease in the groundwater level in that area.
 Source of irrigation is negative and significant.
 Farms with groundwater alone for irrigation is given as dummy with 1, surface water alone with 2 and both with groundwater and surface water as 3.
 When farms shift from ground water irrigation to surface water irrigation, the odds of drip irrigation adoption will be reduced by 3.47 times.
 Similarly, when shifted from surface water to surface water and groundwater, the odds of drip irrigation adoption will be reduced by 3.47 times.
 This is because availability of surface water is plenty and farmers do not care about water saving or minimising technology.

 Proximity from surface water source is also positive and significant factor.
 1 km increase in distance from the surface water source increases the odds of drip irrigation adoption by 2.91 times.
 The table also showed the value of Nagelkerke R2 which is 0.79, indicating that 79 per cent of the sample fall in line with the results obtained.
 Negative loglikelihood is 29.30 indicating the goodness of fit of the model.

+Table – 2.
+Factors influencing the farmer’s adoption of drip irrigation